 What’s up everyone!
 Welcome to Beyond The Panel.
-Coming at you today with talk about the debut of Quantum & Woody #2!
+Coming at you today with talk about Quantum & Woody #2!
 The world’s worst superheroes are back at it again!
 Quantum & Woody #1 was an exciting return to the world of screw-ups and failures.
 Because even when a team like this saves the day?
 You can hardly call it that when they miss accomplishing just about everything superheroes are supposed to take into account when fighting the good fight.

 With this second issue this creative team was moving with a fast pace jumping into what came next for the world’s worst superheroes.
 You would think that there would be some build-up to the next chaotic act of heroism they attempt to perform, and then you would be proven wrong when the first scene throws them right into the fire once more.
 This situation was not as bad as what happened in the first issue, but all the same their brand of chaos when nothing goes as planned.
 The entertainment we got from this was the fact that these two simply are not on the same page.
 Nothing new, but this is supposed to be a point where they are trusting each other not to screw the other over.
 Especially in the case of Woody who is almost known for messing up because he doesn’t think through everything he does.